Jonathan-YungHsin-Ho/Sprint-Challenge--JavaScript/README.md

 3. What is closure?

    > A closure is the combination of a function bundled together with references to its lexical environment, or its surrounding state.
-Closure gives us access to an outer functions scope from within an inner function, since the inner function will have access to variables in the outer function scope even after the outer function has returned.
+Closure gives us access to an outer function's scope from within an inner function.
+Additionally, a returned inner function will have access to the variables in the outer function scope even after the outer function has executed and returned and is off the call stack.

 4. Describe the four rules of the 'this' keyword.